phip1611/simple-chunk-allocator/README.md

 This crate only builds with the nightly version.
 I developed it with version `1.61.0-nightly` (2022-03-05).

 ## Performance
+The default CHUNK_SIZE is 256 bytes.
+It is a tradeoff between performance and efficient memory usage.

 I executed my example `bench` in release mode on an Intel i7-1165G7 CPU and a heap of `160MB` to get the results listed below.
 I used `RUSTFLAGS="-C target-cpu=native" cargo run --release --example bench` to excute the benchmark with maximum performance.
 The benchmark simulates a heavy usage of the heap in a single-threaded program with many random